 Woodstock in Carleton County, New Brunswick — The Atlantic Provinces

 Location.
-46° 8.972′ N, 67° 34.421′ W. Marker is in Woodstock, New Brunswick, in Carleton County.
-Marker is at the intersection of Main Street and King Street, on the right when traveling north on Main Street.
+46° 9.043′ N, 67° 34.508′ W. Marker is in Woodstock, New Brunswick, in Carleton County.
+Marker is on Connell Street (New Brunswick Route 550), on the left when traveling south.
 Touch for map.
-Marker is in this post office area: Woodstock, New Brunswick E7M 2C6, Canada.
+Marker is in this post office area: Woodstock, New Brunswick E7M 1K7, Canada.
 Touch for directions.

 Credits.
-This page was last revised on September 7, 2019.
-It was originally submitted on September 4, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 70 times since then.
-Photos: 1, 2, 3. submitted on September 4, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on September 9, 2019.
+It was originally submitted on September 8, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 72 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on September 8, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.